History of Zimbabwe: 2009–2025

 By 2016 the economy had collapsed, nationwide protests took place throughout the country and the finance minister admitted "Right now we literally have nothing."

 There was the introduction of bond notes to literally fight the biting cash crisis and liquidity crunch.
 Special Historical bonds was created to help the economy but never seen the light and was kept by the then President Robert Mugabe.
 Cash became scarce on the market in the year 2017.

 On Wednesday 15 November 2017 the military placed President Mugabe under house arrest and removed him from power.
 The military stated that the president was safe.
 The military placed tanks around government buildings in Harare and blocked the main road to the airport.
 Public opinion in the capital favored the dictators removal although they were uncertain about his replacement with another dictatorship.
 The Times reported that Emmerson Mnangagwa helped to orchestrate the coup.
-He had recently been sacked by Mr Mugabe so that the path could be smoothed for Grace Mugabe to replace her husband.
+He had recently been sacked by Mugabe so that the path could be smoothed for Grace Mugabe to replace her husband.
 A Zimbabwean army officer, Major General Sibusiso Moyo, went on television to say the military was targeting "criminals" around President Mugabe but not actively removing the president from power.
 However the head of the African Union described it as such.

 Ugandan writer Charles Onyango-Obbo stated on Twitter "If it looks like a coup, walks like a coup and quacks like a coup, then it's a coup".
 Naunihal Singh, an assistant professor at the U.S. Naval War College and author of a book on military coups, described the situation in Zimbabwe as a coup.
 He tweeted that "'The President is safe' is a classic coup catch-phrase" of such an event.

 Robert Mugabe resigned 21 November 2017.
 Second Vice-president Phelekezela Mphoko became the Acting President.
 Former Vice-president and new ZANU-PF -leader, Emmerson Mnangagwa, was sworn in as president on 24 November 2017.